techshop/EEE-105-Arduino-1/chapter_2/README.md

 **DIGITAL**

 In the digital section, we have 14 pins labeled *0* to *13* (there are others but these pins are outside the scope of this class) - these are simple digital pins that we can turn either `HIGH` or `LOW` and will be covered in this chapter.
-Notice also that some of the pins have an asterisk by the number; this identifies these pins as supporting pulse width modulation (PWM), whic will be covered in [Chapter 3](https://github.com/techshop/EEE-105-Arduino-1/tree/master/chapter_3)
+Notice also that some of the pins have an asterisk by the number; this identifies these pins as supporting pulse width modulation (PWM), which will be covered in [Chapter 3](https://github.com/techshop/EEE-105-Arduino-1/tree/master/chapter_3)

 ## Part 1 - simple blink